-The User Engagement Strategy for Statistics promotes a theme-based approach to user engagement.
-To support the strategy's aims, we have set up 12 core engagement themes.
-This allows all users of government data and statistics to interact with the Government Statistical Service (GSS) by their area of interest and collaborate with producers of official statistics to:
+The User Engagement Strategy for Statistics promoted a theme-based approach to user engagement.
+To support the strategy's aims, we set up 12 core themes to:

 The 12 core engagement themes are: